CLooG: CLooG

 2.2.2 Scattering Function Representation

 Scattering functions are depicted in the input file thanks a representation very close to the domain one.
 An integer gives the number of functions `Nb_functions' and each function is represented by a domain.
 Each line of the domain corresponds to an equality defining a dimension of the function.
-Note that at present (CLooG 0.14.1) all functions must have the same scattering dimension number.
+Note that at present (CLooG {No value for `VERSION'}) all functions must have the same scattering dimension number.
 If a user wants to set scattering functions with different dimensionality, he has to complete the smaller one with zeroes to reach the maximum dimensionality.
 For instance, let us consider the following code and scheduling functions:

 for (i=1;i<=n;i++) {